 Many more needs exist than can be addressed at any one time.
-However, within this context and informed by the planning processes described above, the STEM Teaching and Learning Facility remains the institutions priority request, as noted in Section I of the following table.
+However, within this context and informed by the planning processes described above, the "Greenhouses - Renovation of Existing and Addition - Research Expansion and Learning" is the institutions top priority request, as noted in Section I of the following table.
 Other projects included in Section I of the table reflect the institutions anticipated capital project needs during the upcoming 5-year planning framework.
 Projects listed in Section II are currently in active planning or in process, with funding primarily from institutional resources.
 Within the context of this planning and the capital outlay process, Appendix H contains information regarding FRIB and the community cost share provided by the state.

-&lt;sup>6 See Appendix G for the State Fiscal Year 2019 Capital Outlay Project Request - Attachment B for the STEM Teaching and Learning Facility.
+&lt;sup>6 See Appendix G for the State Fiscal Year 2020 Capital Outlay Project Request - Attachment B for the Greenhouses - Renovation of Existing and Addition - Research Expansion and Learning.